How To Hang Drop Cloth Curtains With Clips

 Style #2 Elegant Pleats

 Making pleats on your drop cloth curtains is super easy and doesn’t require a sewing machine.
 It’s all in the ring clip, baby.
-Here’s an example of a how-to pleat drop cloth curtains with ring clips.
+Here’s an example of how-to pleat drop cloth curtains with ring clips.

 You could always choose to iron the pleats for a crisp look, but I prefer the organic, all-natural look.
 Hello!
 It is a drop cloth. 🙂